DIMSDELAMOS/Lost-Files/README.md

 The project includes an automatic evaluation metric (**Neighbor Accuracy**) that calculates the percentage of correctly identified neighbor pairs compared to the ground truth.

 ---
-*Created as part of the Computer Vision Course.*
-*University of Piraeus*
+*Developed for the University of Piraeus*